confluentinc/kafka-rest/docs/deployment.rst

 hardware failure or network outage, will not cause problems.
 However, operators should be aware that this rebalance is not instantaneous and needs to be accounted for in site-wide updates, such as rolling restarts of all REST proxies for updates.

+Upgrades to newer versions are simple because there is no persistent state.
+A rolling restart of all servers, leaving sufficient time for rebalance operations as describe above, is a safe way to perform a zero-downtime upgrade.